If you have leukemia and your damaged white blood cells outnumber healthy ones, you may develop skin symptoms, like rashes, bruising, and mouth sores.

 Ringworm and other fungal infections

-Leukemia affects your immune system, and this can make it harder to build an immune response against fungal and other infections.
-The Centers for Disease Control and Prevention (CDC) notes that these types of infections can affect people with leukemia in different ways and for different reasons, depending on the type of leukemia and treatment options.
+Leukemia affects the immune system, making it harder to build an immune response against fungal and other infections.
+Research from 2011 notes that these types of infections can affect people with leukemia in different ways and for different reasons, depending on the type of leukemia and treatment options.

 Some fungal infections can become life threatening.
 It is essential to follow your doctor’s instructions about how to prevent them and what to do if they happen.
 Fungal infections can include:

-• Nail infections.
-These can cause your nail to change color, crack, break, and fall off.
+• Nail infections: An infection that can cause your nails to change color, crack, break, and fall off.
 It may be linked to a fungal infection on your skin.

 Many types of fungal infections can affect people with leukemia.
 It’s best to tell your doctor as soon as you notice any changes so they can help you manage them.